Mount Sylvia State School: History

 In 1884, residents of Mount Sylvia's small farming community lobbied the Department of Public Instruction (the department) for the establishment of a provisional school.
 Provisional schools were seen as a convenient means of providing an elementary education throughout the colony and soon became an integral part of the educational landscape.
 A provisional school could be opened with as few as 15 (later 12) pupils.
 The Board of General Education gave financial assistance to local committees to set up and maintain these schools.
 The local committee provided a building (often slab and shingle) and found a teacher, and the Board paid the teacher's salary relative to the number of pupils.

-The two closest schools to Mount Sylvia were more than five miles (8km) away, a considerable distance for children to travel each day.
+The two closest schools to Mount Sylvia were more than five miles (8 km) away, a considerable distance for children to travel each day.
 One acre (0.4ha) of land with Left Hand Branch Road frontage and situated above the confluence of Blackfellow and Tenthill creeks, was donated to the community, and with the approval of the department, the first timber teaching building was constructed by the Mount Sylvia community.
 The modest school was opened in April 1885 with an enrolment of 33 students.

 When first opened, the school was named Blackfellow Creek Provisional School.
 The name was changed to Mount Sylvia, however, as it was thought it may cause confusion with the two other schools previously established along Blackfellow Creek.
 It is believed the name was derived from the Queen of Romania's nom-de-plume, Carmen Sylva.
 At the time, two of the school committee members were reading one of her books, and proposed the school name be changed to "Mount Sylvia school", with the surrounding district subsequently becoming known as Mount Sylvia.

 This school served the community well for the next ten years.
 However, as further land was made available for selection and more farms established in the district, the school's enrolments increased and it soon became overcrowded.
 The department recognised this and in March 1894 tenders were called for the construction of a new school building for Mount Sylvia.
 Following a visit to the newly completed school in April 1894, the district school inspector reported that the "new building measures 24 ft by 14 ft with a 7 ft verandah in front" and, with the inclusion of a tank and stand, had a total cost of £50.
 Following the completion of the new teaching building, the old building was shifted on the site and modified to become the teacher's residence.
 The original teaching building faced west and overlooked the creek.

 Due to the rudimentary state of the first teacher's residence, a new residence was constructed in 1902, built at right angles to and behind the 1894 teaching building.
 The four-roomed house with front verandah faced north and had a semi-detached kitchen behind.
 In 1909, additions to the rear of the residence were made by the department.